aglorenz/Python-Projects/README.md

 Description

 ## Database SQLite3
 From a list of files, select the names that have .txt extension and store them in a SQLite3 database.
 Next query them from the database and print them out to the console.
 I created functions with arguments to make them more flexible.
-They work with any file extension, table name, and db connection passed into them as parameters.
+They work with any file extension, table name, and open db connection passed to them.
 ```
 createTable(conn, tblName)
 storeFileList(conn, tblName, fileList, ext)